SergPerep/stichtingify-slides/README.md

 2. Run `npm i` to install dependencies
 3. Run `npm start` to run server
 4. Hit [http://localhost:8000](http://localhost:8000) to see slides
+5. Tweak [index.html](./index.html) to change content of the slides
+6. Tweak [custom.css](./dist/custom.css) to change styling of the slides

 ## Script